pharmpy/pharmpy/docs/index.rst

 ==================

 Pharmpy is a library and a set of tools for pharmacometrics.
-It can be used as a regular Python package, in R using pharmr package or via its built-in command line interface.
-The API of Pharmpy is model agnostic and the library is architectured to be able to handle different types of model and data formats (currently mainly NONMEM is supported, but some support for nlmixr is available).
+It can be used as a regular Python package, in R using the pharmr package or via its built-in command line interface.
 Current features include:

-* A model abstraction as a foundation for higher level operations
+* General model abstraction for pharmacometric models
-* Functions to transform models and datasets, extract information from models and read and calculate results
+* Manipulation of models
+* Extraction of model estimation results
-* Parsing of NONMEM models, datasets and result files
+* Manipulation of datasets
+* Various calculations and evaluations
-* Generating updated NONMEM code for modified models
+* Running models
-* Complex tools to for example optimize the iiv structure or residual error of a model
+* Running higher level workflows or tools
+* Plugin system to support different model formats
-* CLI supporting operations on datasets and models and running tools
+* Parsing and updating NONMEM models
+* Partial support for model conversion to nlmixr and rxode

 We encourage your contribution to the Pharmpy project!
 You can report issues and post suggestions of features via GitHub issues (to `Pharmpy <https://github.com/pharmpy/pharmpy/issues>`_ or to `pharmr <https://github.com/pharmpy/pharmr/issues>`_).
 If you want to contribute with code you can find more information under :ref:`contribute`.

 Pharmpy is maintained by the Uppsala University Pharmacometrics group and is an open-source project.